sailingsam/House-Arena/README.md

 4. Setup MongoDB Database:
    - Create a free account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
    - Create a new project and cluster
-   - Create `.env` file in the backend folder
+   - Create `.env` file in the backend folder, copy the keys from `..env` file.
    - Add MONGO_URI with your connection string (replace `<db_password>` with your password)

 ### Setting Up Admin Access & Sample Data